The Price Group Talent Agency

 1 Comment

-Barry Anderson is an actor, singer, dancer and client of The Price Group Talent Agency.
-Some of his credits include the Broadway productions of Jersey Boys, Legally Blonde, and 30 Rock on NBC.
+Broadway credits include Jersey Boys, Legally Blonde, and 30 Rock on NBC.
 Here we have The Price Group’s interview with Barry where he chats with us about his first big performance, when he decided to become an actor, and his biggest obstacles.

 • When did you decide you wanted to be an actor (and/or singer, dancer, etc.)?